imsdev/ims-java-jmp/README.md

   * `resources/`: Contains .jar files for APIs that are used in this sample, including:
      * IMS Connect API for Java: Used by the client application to access IMS Connect.
      * IMS universal drivers: Used by the JMP application for making DL/I calls.
+       * The two jars included in the project are for version 14 of IMS.
 * `test/`
   * `java/client/`: The client application that specifies the customer number for whom to retrieve insurance policies information.
 The client application uses the IMS Connect API to connect to IMS.
   * `resources/workflow/`: A z/OSMF workflow (.xml) file that automates the setup of the z/OS environment for the Java application and dependent region.
 The workflow creates the PROCLIB dataset members, the JMP startup procedure, the transaction, the program, and starts all of these resources.